STA4101: Topics in Statistical Data Science

 Learning outcomes:

-- Know how to rigorously manage data including filenames, variable names, codebooks, folder organization and documentation.
+- Know how to manage data including filenames, variable names, codebooks, folder organization and documentation.

 - Know how to communicate model estimates for common models including linear, logistic, Poisson.